Guide for social workers under investigation

-If you do not attend your hearing, you will be sent the adjudicators’ decision in the post.
+If you do not attend your hearing, you will be sent the adjudicators’ decision.
 Their decision will set out:

 - why they believe the outcome is appropriate

 You should read this thoroughly.
-You can contact your named officer who can help you with any questions you may have.
+You can contact a member of the hearings team who can help you with any questions you may have.